Why compare business energy?

 Of course, it never does any harm to know a few basics when comparing deals.
 The below shows the most common type of contracts for business electricity:

-- Fixed-rate tariffs, which allow you to agree in advance with the supplier what unit rates you will pay.
+Fixed-rate tariffs allow you to agree in advance with the supplier what unit rates you will pay.
 These rates will then be fixed for the whole period of your contract.
-The rates you get on these contracts are normally decent but remember to check business electricity prices with a price comparison site to double-check first.
+The rates you get on these contracts are generally decent, but check business electricity prices with a price comparison site to double-check first.

-- Deemed rate tariffs, which are set-up on a 28-day rolling set of terms.
-These are normally used if you do not agree a fresh contract with a supplier before your existing one finishes.
-Deemed rate contracts usually come with higher rates though, so be careful!
+- Deemed rate tariffs, which are set up on a 28-day rolling set of terms.
+These are normally used if you disagree on a new contract with a supplier before your existing one finishes.
+Deemed rate contracts usually come with higher rates, though, so be careful!

-- Rolling contracts, which see your business tied into a 1 year deal on higher rates.
-You may be able to work out a new deal on a blend and extend basis.
-This enables you to agree a lower rate by agreeing to a new, longer-term arrangement.
-These rates are still unlikely to be the best around though.
+- Rolling contracts, which see your business tied into a one year deal on higher rates.
+You may be able to work out a new agreement on a blend and extend basis.
+This enables you to agree to a lower rate by agreeing to a new, longer-term arrangement.
+These rates are still unlikely to be the best around, though.

 As you may guess, working out your monthly business energy rates involves a few different variables.
-There are 2 main ones to factor in when shopping around for a new deal though.
+There are two main ones to factor in when shopping around for a new deal, though.
 These are:

 - Unit cost, which is the price you pay for each kWh of electricity used.

-- Standing charge, which is a daily charge to cover national grid maintenance and the cost of delivering electricity to your premises.
+- Standing charge is a daily charge to cover national grid maintenance and the cost of delivering electricity to your premises.

-Both these charges are major influences on how much you pay per month for electricity.
+Both these charges are significant influences on how much you pay per month for electricity.

 The issue many entrepreneurs have here is knowing what a good deal looks like.
-It is worth getting a handle on this so you know which are the best contracts to sign-up for when comparing quotes.
+It is worth getting a handle on this to know which contracts to sign-up for when comparing quotes.
 While it is impossible to give a definitive answer to this question, the below figures outline how much you should expect to shell out for business electricity on average: